.png)

 Risk Management in an AI-Powered Future

-In a space defined by data-driven decision-making, AI seems like the natural companion for the modern Risk manager.
-Regulated firms stand to gain a great deal from embracing the transformative power of AI-enabled tools, but persistent barriers are preventing widespread adoption.
+In a space defined by data-driven decision-making, artificial intelligence seems like a natural companion for the modern Risk manager.
+Regulated firms are poised to gain a great deal from embracing the transformative power of AI-enabled tools, but ever-present barriers are preventing widespread adoption.

 What do these barriers look like?
 What’s next in tech?
-What does AI mean for Risk Management in the future?
+What does AI mean for the risk management jobs of the future?
 Too many questions?
 There’s a lot to think about.

 Barriers to Adoption

-AI is no stranger to regulatory turmoil, partly because the tech itself is always changing, largely because there’s a lack of concision regarding how it should be regulated in the first place.
-The UK’s ‘Pro-Innovation’ approach was met with some concern, notably from the Guardian, who highlighted that the initial white paper might already be out of date.
+AI is no stranger to regulatory turmoil, partly because there’s a lack of cohesion regarding just how it should be regulated in the first place.
+For example, the UK’s ‘Pro-Innovation’ approach was met with some concern, notably from the Guardian, which suggested that the government's initial white paper may have been outdated on release.

 Ethical Considerations

-From Healthcare and FinTech to Logistics and Marketing, AI is reshaping the world’s most impactful industries by the minute.
-Whether it’s the power to enhance disease detection, combat cybercrime or optimise logistics operations, an AI-enabled workforce represents a shift in the way we work for the best, provided we can conquer the ethical hurdles.
+From Healthcare and FinTech to Logistics and Marketing, AI is reshaping the world’s industries with each passing moment.
+Whether it’s the power to enhance disease detection, combat cybercrime, or optimise logistics operations, an AI-enabled workforce represents a shift in the way we work for the best, provided we can conquer the ethical hurdles.

-AI is only as bias as the humans who build the data sets that it’s based on.
-Even if there’s no explicit bias on show, unrepresentative data sets can lead to biased outcomes – take facial recognition systems for example, its infamous misclassification of minority individuals has grave consequences in the legal and healthcare spaces, and it’s not a deliberate move by sinister data engineers.
+AI is only as biased as the teams that build it (and the data sets it's trained on).
+Even if there’s no explicit bias on show, unrepresentative data sets can lead to biased outcomes – take facial recognition systems for example – its infamous misclassification of ethnically diverse individuals has had grave consequences in the legal and healthcare spaces.

-Through bias training, greater representation, and bias-detection tools, Risk Management has the opportunity to improve the use case for AI, realigning its scope to account for the needs of a broader population.
+Through bias training, greater representation, and bias-detection tools, Risk Management has the opportunity to improve the use case for AI, realigning its scope to account for the needs of a diverse population.

 The Changing Role of Risk Management